 French director/writer Quentin Dupieux made an appearance seemingly out of nowhere with his third film Rubber (2010), a parody of a monster movie featuring a killer tire where the film turned into a completely demented meta-fiction that wound in the audience watching it and kept screwing with conventions.
 The film became a word of mouth hit at international film festivals.
 Before that, Dupieux has maintained a career as an electronic musician under the name Mr Oizo and made a couple of other films that nobody saw.
-He subsequently went on to make Wrong (2012), Wrong Cops (2013) and Reality and the subsequent Keep an Eye Out (2018), Deerskin (2019) and Mandibles (2020) in the same gonzo surreal style.
+He subsequently went on to make Wrong (2012), Wrong Cops (2013) and Reality and the subsequent Keep an Eye Out (2018), Deerskin (2019), Mandibles (2020), Incredible But True (2022) and Smoking Causes Coughing (2022) in the same gonzo surreal style.
 It should be said that Dupieux’s subsequent films have never quite hit the same heights as Rubber, either in terms of cleverness or in their audience response, and at most seem to produce a puzzled “huh” from people watching.

 Reality seems like a more obscure version of Pedro Morelli’s Zoom (2015), which had three parallel storylines in which each was one being created by the person in another story.
 There is the same sense here of the people making films and the characters within them weaving together in a bizarrely complicated meta-fictional puzzle.
 Try to follow what happens – young Kyla Kenedy puzzles over a videotape she finds in the stomach of a boar shot by her father; her story is a film being made by John Glover’s director, which is being shown at a screening where it is watched by producer Jonathan Lambert; Lambert interviews Alain Chabat about the film he wants to make; Chabat’s wife (Elodie Bouchez) is a psychologist whose patient (Eric Wareheim) has a dream about driving while cross-dressed; Wareheim is also the school principal of Kyla Kenedy who threatens to tell everyone that she saw him dressed in women’s clothing when he tries to confiscate her videotape; Kyla Kenedy also sits watching a cooking show over breakfast – the same one on which Alain Chabat works as a cameraman.